As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 Gifts for the Audiophile Entrepreneurs

-Stepping up from earbuds, if you’re looking for the best bang for your buck when it comes to noise canceling headphones, Bose has you covered.
+Stepping up from AirPods, if you’re looking for the best bang for your buck when it comes to noise canceling headphones, Bose has you covered.
 For the frequent traveler, these are a must.
-Photo credit: CNET.com.
+Personally, I’d save the $150 and go with the slightly older QC35 model shown here.

 Video Related Gifts For Entrepreneurs